maxtyson123/MaxOS/docs/Notes.md

 - The Memory Mapping BAR is 4 bytes long:
 - - Lowest Bit:  Type Of register: (MemMap bit = 0)
 - - Second and third: (00 = 32bit BAR) or (01 = 20bit BAR) or (10 = 64bit BAR)
-- - Fourth bit: Prefetch-able bit (eg. reading from a hard drive in advance because its estimated that the program will need that soon)
+- - Fourth bit: Prefetch-able bit (e.g. reading from a hard drive in advance because its estimated that the program will need that soon)
 - - Last Twelve: Ram Address (MUST BE MULTIPLE OF 4)

 # Graphics